-What health problems are the most common in our country and world?
+What illnesses are the most common, costly, and preventable in our nation and other industrialized countries?

 “Four of these health risk behaviors—lack of exercise or physical activity, poor nutrition, tobacco use, and drinking too much alcohol—cause much of the illness, suffering, and early death related to chronic diseases and conditions,” according to the Centers for Disease Control and Prevention.

-And the World Health Organization says it’s the same elsewhere in the world.
+And the World Health Organization says it’s the same elsewhere in the developed world.

 Chronic Disease Risk Factors